 Note: The jump in consumption and vehicle numbers in 2010 is due to a break in the series.
+Source: WLPGA/Arqus (2019).

-The Autogas fleet is expanding rapidly, driving higher consumption.
-By end-2017, there were an estimated 2.5 million Autogas-enabled cars in use in Ukraine - close to 30% of all vehicles on the road.
+The Autogas fleet is continuing to expand rapidly, driving higher consumption.
+By end-2018, there were an estimated 2.25 million Autogasenabled cars in use in Ukraine - close to a quarter of all vehicles on the road.
 Most of them are converted gasoline-powered cars, including many from the 1980s and 1990s, both locally made, such as ZAZ, and imports from Western Europe.
 A few OEM Autogas cars are imported into Ukraine.
 Autogas is widely available at filling stations in cities and along major routes, as well as at a few dedicated Autogas stations.
-In total, there were 3 800 stations selling Autogas throughout the country at end-2017 - up from 3 000 three years earlier.
+In total, there were around 5 000 stations selling Autogas throughout the country at end-2018 - up from 3 000 four years earlier.

-1 Argus LPG World, 4 January 2017.
+&lt;sup>1 Argus LPG World, 4 January 2017.